 There are several types of Kaposi sarcoma:

 Classic Kaposi sarcoma.
-Classic Kaposi sarcoma traditionally occurs in older men of Jewish or Mediterranean descent.
+Classic Kaposi sarcoma was first described in the late 1800s.
+It traditionally occurs in older men of Jewish or Mediterranean descent.
 Lesions most often appear on the lower body, particularly on the legs, ankles, or soles of the feet.
-Classic Kaposi sarcoma is more common in men than women, and lesions may develop over a period of 10 to 15 years.
+Classic Kaposi sarcoma is more common in men than in women, and lesions may develop slowly over a period of 10 to 15 years.

 Looking for More of an Introduction?